1.05.020 Review or Appeal of Action.

 C. Type of Review.
 In conjunction with the petitioner, the Office of the Property Rights Ombudsman may decide what type of review shall be appropriate.
 The type of review may include:

 1. Arbitration or Meditation.
-According to UCA 13-43-204, if requested by the private property owner or Land Use Authority Board and if otherwise appropriate, the Office of the Property Rights Ombudsman shall mediate, conduct or arrange arbitration for, a dispute resolution between the owner and the City involving a Constitutional Taking.
+According to UCA 13-43-204, if requested by the private property owner or Development Review Committee and if otherwise appropriate, the Office of the Property Rights Ombudsman shall mediate, conduct or arrange arbitration for, a dispute resolution between the owner and the City involving a Constitutional Taking.
 If arbitration or mediation is requested by a private property owner and arranged by the Office of the Property Rights Ombudsman, the City shall participate in the mediation or arbitration as if the matter were ordered to mediation or arbitration by a Court (see UCA 13-43-204 (2)).
 UCA 13-43-204 prescribes the process that the Office of the Property Rights Ombudsman shall follow in arbitrating or mediating disputes.

 D. Standard of Review.
 The Office of the Property Rights Ombudsman shall review the facts and information presented by the parties and determines if the proposed governmental action by the Land Use Authority constitutes an Unconstitutional Taking.
 The Office of the Property Rights Ombudsman shall review the facts in light of the applicable State and Federal constitutional law and case law.